 Caffeine

-Caffeine intake has been shown to worsen symptoms of PMS such as anxiety, poor sleep and irritability, as it can increase the body’s level of cortisol, a stress hormone.
+Caffeine intake has been shown to worsen other symptoms of of PMS such as anxiety, poor sleep and irritability, as it can increase the body’s level of cortisol, a stress hormone.
 Caution the amount of caffeine you consume, avoid energy drinks, and try to stick to 1-2 cups per day of coffee or caffeinated tea, at least 6 hours before bedtime.

 Caution Sugar